pangolinsec/NeuronActivation/README.md

 - **Adaptive Exploration**: Balances exploitation of successful patterns with exploration of new ideas
 - **Comprehensive Logging**: Full traceability with LangSmith integration (although you may get rate-limited, so maybe just use it for debugging)
 - **Stagnation Recovery**: Automatic fallback to random prompts when the agent isn't making progress
+- **Log Creation**: All test prompts sent to gpt2-small (or some other target model) are saved to full_output.txt once the program ends (yes, this is lazy)

 ## 📋 Requirements